 Treatment will vary depending on which infection you have, but it’ll likely include medication.

-Drinking heavily on a regular basis can cause alcoholic neuropathy, which is damage to the peripheral nerves due to excessive alcohol consumption.
-It’s estimated that 46.3 percent of people who chronically misuse alcohol experience peripheral neuropathy.
+Drinking heavily regularly may cause alcoholic neuropathy, which is damage to the peripheral nerves.
+Around 46% of people who chronically misuse alcohol experience peripheral neuropathy.

-People who develop alcoholic neuropathy may experience tingling in their feet, hands, or limbs that lasts anywhere from a few months to several years.
+Alcoholic neuropathy may cause tingling in the feet, hands, or limbs.
+It may last anywhere from a few months to several years.

 Additional symptoms of alcoholic neuropathy include:

 Alcohol use disorder is also associated with malnutrition and vitamin deficiencies.
-Because of this, determining whether tingling in the feet is due to alcoholic neuropathy or neuropathy caused by nutritional deficiencies can be difficult.
+This could make associating tingling in the feet with drinking alcohol difficult.

 The most important steps in treating alcoholic neuropathy are considering stopping drinking and seeking treatment for alcohol use disorder.
-You may also be encouraged to take vitamin supplements.
+Other methods that may form part of your treatment plan include:

 It’s not uncommon to experience tingling in your feet during pregnancy.
-As the uterus grows, it can put pressure on the nerves that run down the legs.
+Your uterus grows during pregnancy, which may put pressure on the nerves that run down the legs.
 This causes the “pins and needles” sensation.

 You may be able to relieve the tingling by:

-Not getting enough of certain vitamins, particularly B vitamins, can cause tingling in the feet.
+Not getting enough of certain vitamins, particularly B vitamins, may cause tingling in the feet.
 Vitamin deficiency can be the result of an inadequate diet or an underlying health condition.

 B12 is one of the vitamins associated with peripheral neuropathy.
 If you’re deficient in vitamin B12, you may have some of the following symptoms: